learningequality/ka-lite-installers/osx/release-docs/README.md

 1. Launch `KA-Lite` from the `/Applications/KA-Lite/` folder.
 1. Click the `KA-Lite` icon in the menu bar and select the `Start KA Lite` menu option.
-1. When prompted that KA Lite has been started, click on the icon again and select the `Open in Browser` menu option - this should launch KA Lite in your preferred web browser.
+1. When notified that KA Lite has been started, click on the icon again and select the `Open in Browser` menu option - this should launch KA Lite in your preferred web browser.

 ### Menu Options